-The 2004 Law requires the Company to conduct an ongoing monitoring of the business relationship with the shareholders of the Company.
+The Company is required to conduct an ongoing monitoring of the business relationship with the Shareholders of the Company.
 Ongoing monitoring includes, inter alia, the obligation to verify and, where appropriate, to update, within an appropriate timeframe, the documents, data or information gathered while fulfilling the customer due diligence obligations.